Sketched Clustering via Hybrid Approximate Message Passing

-For the recovery of cluster centers from $\vec{y}$, the state-of-the-art algorithm is \emph{compressed learning orthogonal matching pursuit with replacement} (CL-OMPR) \cite{clompr2,clompr1}.
+To recover the centroids $\vec{C}$ from $\vec{y}$, the state-of-the-art algorithm is \emph{compressed learning via orthogonal matching pursuit with replacement} (CL-OMPR) \cite{Keriven:II:17,Keriven:ICASSP:17}.
 It aims to solve

-using a greedy heuristic inspired by the \emph{orthogonal matching pursuit} algorithm \cite{PRK93} popular in compressed sensing.
-With $M\approx 10KN$, CL-OMPR often attains SSEs similar to those attained with k-means++, despite the lack of a direct link between the problem formulations \eqref{sse} and \eqref{sk_clompr}.
-CL-OMPR's computational complexity is $O(MNK^2)$, however, which can be impractical when $K$ is large.
-Thus, we seek a sketched clustering scheme whose complexity grows linearly in $K$.
+using a greedy heuristic inspired by the \emph{orthogonal matching pursuit} (OMP) algorithm \cite{PRK93} popular in compressed sensing.
+With sketch length $M\geq 10KN$, CL-OMPR typically recovers centroids of similar or better quality to those attained with k-means++.
+One may wonder, however, whether it is possible to recover accurate centroids with sketch lengths closer to the counting bound $M=KN$.
+Also, since CL-OMPR's computational complexity is $O(MNK^2)$, one may wonder whether it is possible to recover accurate centroids with computational complexity $O(MNK)$.